ifurusato/pimaster2ardslave/README.md

 ![Raspberry Pi to Arduino aboard a robot](https://service.robots.org.nz/wiki/attach/RaspberryPiToArduinoOverI2C/pimaster2ardslave-0542-550x504.jpg)

+_The above image shows an Arduino Micro connected to a Raspberry Pi using Pimoroni's Breakout Garden._

 The pins of the Arduino can be remotely configured from the Pi as `INPUT`, `INPUT_PULLUP`, or `OUTPUT` (on an Arduino pins are set `INPUT` by default).